BikS2013/configuration-management/config-manager/packages/config-service/README.md

 - `reload(): Promise<void>` - Reload configuration from sources
 - `destroy(): Promise<void>` - Clean up resources

-## Fallback Strategy
+## Configuration Loading Strategy

-Sources are tried in priority order (lowest number = highest priority):

-1. Memory cache (if available)
-2. GitHub source (priority 1)
-3. Database source (priority 2)
+The service follows a GitHub-first approach with database fallback:

+1. **Primary Source (GitHub)**: Always attempted first
+   - Fetches latest configuration from GitHub repository
+   - On success: Automatically caches to database for future fallback
+   - On failure: Falls back to database cache

+2. **Fallback Source (Database)**: Only used when GitHub is unavailable
+   - Provides resilience during GitHub outages
+   - Contains previously cached configurations
+   - Never accessed directly unless GitHub fails

-4. Returns `null` if not found in any source
+3. **Returns `null`**: When configuration not found in any source

-When configuration is loaded from GitHub, it's automatically cached to the database source (if available).
+This ensures you always get the latest configuration when possible, with automatic failover for reliability.

 ## License